 Prepare a Formal Data Security Plan.

 You have to assign someone trustworthy to access which data and develop policies to guard this access.
 When it comes to business integrity and security, nobody should have more access than they actually need.
 If employees are bringing their own devices to work, make sure that those devices are using the latest protection.
-That may also include various forms of multi-factor biometric authentication, facial recognition and fingerprints.
-Evaluate your plan regularly, and update as new departments emerge and more people join the company.
+That may also include multi-factor biometric authentication, facial recognition, and fingerprinting, as well as continuous security checks, attack surface management, and two-step verification, among many other possible security layers.
+As more people join your company and new departments emerge, update your plan regularly.

 Take Extra Care with Your Employee & Business Data.